Beadwork banners hanging in an art gallery to support the FPCC First Nations Arts Infrastructure grant

 Up to $75,000

 The Arts Infrastructure Program supports B.C.
-First Nations, First Nations, Métis and Inuit community organizations and First Nations led non-profit arts and culture organizations and societies.
-Funding supports construction or renovations of art spaces, artistic production projects, administrative capacity building and operational assistance.
+First Nations-led non-profit arts and culture organizations and societies with art spaces construction or renovations, artistic production projects, administrative capacity building and operational support.

 There are three areas of funding to choose from, click on each area below to learn more!